hxii/TaskRunner/docs/tasks.md

 ```

 ## Options
-- `text`: The text a task should announce before it executes.
+- `description`: The text a task should announce before it executes.
 - `run`: The command a task should run. `shell=True` if a string is passed, `shell=False` if a list is passed.
-- `success`: The successful return code a task should anticipate.
+- `success_code`: The successful return code a task should anticipate.
 0 by default.
 - `each`: Accepts a list (or variable of list) that the `run` command should iterate through.
 - `show_output`: Whether to display the output of the executed command.
 - `check`: A regex string that the output should be checked against.